 In addition, the UPU carries out a range of activities that seek to build capacity and share best practices on climate change mitigation and natural resource management, and works together with other organizations to shape the global sustainability agenda.

 Through its extensive network, the postal sector reaches a large audience daily.
-Many postal operators are active in the communities they serve, and they make their infrastructure available for delivering a range of services to the general public.
+Many postal operators are active in the communities they serve, and they make their infrastructure available for delivering a range of social services to the general public.
 The postal network is also an excellent platform for information sharing – for example, in post offices and through postage stamps.
 Over the years, the UPU has supported postal operators in raising awareness on environmental and health issues.

 With more than 5 million staff worldwide, the postal sector is a major employer.
 The UPU supports the postal operators in its member countries in their efforts to provide fair, safe and attractive workplaces that are free of discrimination.